-If you have any concerns about the welfare of children in our school please share those concerns with them.
+If you have any concerns about the welfare of children in our school please share those concerns with us.
 Please leave a message with the school office or telephone the main school number on 020 8894 5729.

 Internet access at our school is monitored and filtered for age-appropriate content.
 This website from UK Safer Internet Center informs parents about keeping children safe online.We have been awarded the 360 degree Online Safety Mark.
 Online safety is integrated into school policy and the curriculum.
 We provide a high standard of online safety education and awareness for all staff and pupils, to ensure that these users of digital technologies can be safe online – whether they are in school, in their homes or out and about using mobile devices.